The Five Doctors: Plot

-As the other Doctors and companions converge on the Tower, the Fifth Doctor works with the Council, discovering the recall device given to the Master included a tracking signal to lead the Cybermen to him, and foul play is suspected.
-The Castellan is found to possess the forbidden Black Scrolls of Rassilon, and he dies while attempting to escape an invasive mind probe.
+As the other Doctors and companions converge on the Tower, the Fifth Doctor discovers the recall device given to the Master included a tracking signal to lead the Cybermen to him.
+The Castellan is found to possess the forbidden Black Scrolls of Rassilon, and dies while attempting to escape an invasive mind probe.
 When the Doctor returns to the High Council's chamber to report, he finds Borusa missing, and soon discovers a secret room with Borusa at the controls of the Time Scoop.
 Borusa reveals he seeks to be the President Eternal of Gallifrey and needed the Doctors to disable the force field over the Tomb in order to gain immortality from Rassilon's Ring and rule forever.
 Borusa uses his headgear, the Coronet of Rassilon, to compel the Doctor to do his bidding.
-Meanwhile, the Master meets the First Doctor and Tegan and rids himself of the Cybermen by letting them fall victim to a giant chessboard rigged with a laser trap, before killing the Cyberleader with one of his subordinates' guns.
+Meanwhile, the Master meets the First Doctor and Tegan and rids himself of the Cybermen by letting them fall victim to the Death Zone's traps, before killing the Cyberleader with one of his subordinates' guns.

 As Borusa expected, the other three Doctors and their companions have made it to the tomb chamber, bypassing the Yeti and Raston Warrior Robot, as well as phantoms of the Doctor's former companions Jamie McCrimmon, Zoe Heriot, Liz Shaw and Mike Yates.
 They ponder the meaning of writing in the tomb: "to lose is to win and he who wins shall lose".
 The Master arrives in the Tomb, but the Doctors' companions tie him up, with the Brigadier knocking him out for good measure.
-The Doctors disable the force field to summon the TARDIS, the Third Doctor using his catchphrase of "I've reversed the polarity of the neutron flow", but this action allows Borusa and the Fifth Doctor to arrive via transmat.
+The Doctors disable the force field to summon the TARDIS, but this action allows Borusa and the Fifth Doctor to arrive via transmat.
 Borusa uses the Coronet to prevent the Doctors' companions from interfering while he speaks to Rassilon.
 An image of Rassilon appears above the tomb and offers Borusa his ring as the key to immortality.
-The other Doctors try to stop Borusa, but the First Doctor tells them to hold off.
 Borusa dons the Ring, but then shortly disappears, becoming living stone that is part of Rassilon's tomb.
 The First Doctor realised what fate the tomb's writing foretold: immortality, but at a cost of perpetual incarceration.